-Computer expenses for the six months ended June 30, 2022 increased \$240,367 year over year from \$68,727 to \$309,094.
+Computer expenses for the year ended December 31, 2022 increased \$297,954 year over year from \$303,498 to \$601,452.
 The overall cost is expected to increase as additional projects are developed and new staff are hired.

-Depreciation and amortization for the six months ended June 30, 2022 increased \$416,764 year over year from \$110,370 to \$527,134.
+Depreciation and amortization for the year ended December 31, 2022 increased \$424,412 year over year from \$492,314 to \$916,726.
 The current period increase relates primarily to amortization of the IDVerifact and tunl. platforms.
 The lease asset relating to the Company's office space and intangible assets available for use are amortized using the straight-line method.
 In addition, the expense will increase as additional property and equipment is acquired and additional intangible assets are available for use.

-Finance costs for the six months ended June 30, 2022 decreased \$26,757 year over year from \$23,469 to a recovery of \$3,288.
+Finance costs for the year ended December 31, 2022 decreased \$4,508 year over year from \$14,129 to \$9,621.
 When measuring lease liabilities, the Company discounted lease payments using its incremental borrowing rates.
 Future interest cost will decline as the lease liability is repaid.
 Foreign exchange gains and losses will fluctuate with the exchange rate variations.

-Impairment losses for the six months ended June 30, 2022 totalled \$2,578,001.
-As of June 30, 2022, based on an analysis of the discounted future cash flows, the Company determined that the carrying value of the FICANEX cash-generating unit exceeded its recoverable amount and recognized the loss accordingly.
+Impairment losses for the year ended December 31, 2022 totalled \$4,040,441.
+In the second quarter of 2022, based on an analysis of the discounted future cash flows, the Company determined that the carrying value of the